 Women taking selective serotonin reuptake inhibitor (SSRI) antidepressant medications, such as Lexapro and Paxil, during pregnancy are at an increased risk of having a child with birth defects.

-Because the manufacturer of several of these medications failed to provide an adequate warning about the risks associated with these drugs, patients may be entitled to compensation.
-Contact the experienced class action lawyers at O’Connor, Acciani and Levy today for a free, no obligation consultation to find out if you can file an SSRI lawsuit.
+Because the manufacturer of several of these medications failed to provide an adequate warning about the risks associated with these drugs, our Cincinnati SSRI lawyers could help you seek compensation.
+Contact the experienced class action attorneys at O’Connor, Acciani and Levy today for a free, no obligation consultation to find out if you can file an SSRI lawsuit.

 TYPES OF SSRIS

 The first SSRI was approved by the U.S. Food and Drug Administration (FDA) in 1988.
 Since that time there have been a number of SSRIs released onto the market, several of which have had lawsuits filed against the manufacturers for failure to warn about dangerous side effects.

 As experienced lawyers dedicated to fighting for the rights of the injured, our Cincinnati attorneys are currently investigating or pursuing cases on behalf of women whose children were born with birth defects after the mother took an SSRI during pregnancy.